aptakube/aptakube/README.md

 Aptakube is a Modern, lightweight and multi-cluster Kubernetes management UI.
 Available on Windows, macOS and Linux.

+Works on any Kubernetes 1.19+ cluster, including GKE, AKS, EKS and other managed Kubernetes services.

 > This repo is currently only used for issue tracking.

 ## Have a problem?